On polynomials of small range sum: Introduction

 \section{Introduction}

-Given a set $S$ of $q$ points in the affine plane $\AG(2,q)$, where $q$ is a prime power.
-The classical direction problem, investigated first by Rédei \cite{redei}, aims to determine the possible size of the direction set of $S$, defined as $D=\{(a_i-a_j)/(b_i-b_j): (a_i, b_i), (a_j, b_j)\in U\times U\}\subseteq \F_q \cup \{\infty\}$.
-Rédei \cite{redei} proved that if $S$ is a set of size $p$ in the affine plane $\AG(2,p)$, where $p$ is a prime, then $S$ is either a line or it determines at least $\frac{p+1}{2}$ directions.
-This result was extended by Megyesi excluding $\frac{p+1}{2}$, namely a set of size $p$ is either a line or determines at least $\frac{p+3}{2}$ directions.
-The proofs rely on the usage of Rédei's polynomial, which has become a useful tool in finite geometry.
-Later, the exact same result was obtained by Dress, Klin and Muzychuk \cite{DKM} who exploited this fact to prove an old theorem of Burnside describing transitive permutation groups of degree $p$.
+Given a set $S$ of $q$ points in the affine plane $\AG(2,q)$, where $q$ is a prime power, the classical direction problem, first investigated by Rédei \cite{redei}, aims to determine the possible size of the direction set of $S$, defined as $D=\{(a_i-a_j)/(b_i-b_j): (a_i, b_i), (a_j, b_j)\in S, ~ i \ne j\}\subseteq \F_q \cup \{\infty\}$.
+Rédei \cite{redei} proved that if $S$ is a set of size $p$ in the affine plane $\AG(2,p)$, where $p$ is a prime, then $S$ is either a line or determines at least $\frac{p+1}{2}$ directions.
+This result was extended by Megyesi to exclude $\frac{p+1}{2}$, namely a set of size $p$ is either a line or determines at least $\frac{p+3}{2}$ directions.
+The proofs rely on the usage of Rédei's polynomials, which have become a useful tool in finite geometry.
+Later, the exact same result was obtained by Dress, Klin and Muzychuk \cite{DKM}, who exploited this fact to prove an old theorem of Burnside describing transitive permutation groups of degree $p$.

 Sets determining exactly $\frac{p+3}{2}$ directions exist and they were explicitly described by Lovász and Schrijver \cite{LS}.
 They proved that up to an affine transformation there is a unique set of this sort.
-Gács \cite{gacs} proved that there is another gap in the number of directions so a set of size $p$ in $\AG(2,p)$ is either a line or the set determined by Lovász and Schrijver or determines at least $\frac{2p}{3}$ directions.
+Gács \cite{gacs} proved that there is another gap in the number of directions so a set of size $p$ in $\AG(2,p)$ is either a line or the set determined by Lovász and Schrijver or determines at least $\lfloor 2\frac{p-1}{3} \rfloor+1$ directions.

-A new method to handle this set of problems arises in a paper of Somlai \cite{somlai}, where projection polynomials are used.
+A new method to handle this set of problems arose in \cite{somlai}, where projection polynomials (defined in the next section) are used.
 The concept of projection polynomials appeared in a paper of Kiss and Somlai \cite{KS}.
 The idea of identifying the elements of $\Z_p$ with integers is also used in a similar context in a paper of De Beule, Demeyer, Mattheus, and Sziklai \cite{BDMS}, where lifting functions were introduced to treat polynomials over $\F_p$ as functions from $\F_p$ to $\{0,1, \ldots, p-1 \}\subset \N$.
 This approach connects the direction problem to a natural general problem. \begin{problem} Given a multiset $M$ of size $p$ over $\F_p$, determine the minimum degree of a polynomial over $\ff_p$ with range $M$. \end{problem}